Academic Ranking of World Universities: Subjects

 There are two categories in ARWU's disciplinary rankings: broad subject fields and specific subjects.
 The methodology is similar to that adopted in the overall table, including award factors, paper citation, and the number of highly cited scholars.

 Regional rankings

 Considering the development of specific areas, two independent regional league tables with different methodologies were launched – Ranking of Top Universities in Greater China and Best Chinese Universities Ranking.

-Mainland China

 Best Chinese Universities Ranking was first released in 2015.

-Greater China

 Ranking of Top Universities in Greater China was first released in 2011.